Attribution, Citation, and Quotation: A Survey of Evidence-based Text Generation with Large Language Models: Methodology

 \subsection{Literature Search and Inclusion Criteria}

-Following our \acp{rq}, we identified targeted keywords to guide the literature search on evidence-based text generation.
+We identified targeted keywords to guide the literature search on evidence-based text generation with \acp{llm}.
 To stay focused on the \ac{llm}-based paradigm while covering related concepts, we applied the following search string:

 \textit{(``\acl{llm}'' OR ``llm'') AND \\ (``citation'' OR ``attribution'' OR ``quote'')}